pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 * [Wagyu games](https://wagyu.io/) has the game [Undead Blocks](https://www.undeadblocks.com/) which is live, in-production, and on the blockchain.
-Wagyu recently hosted two consecutive tournaments attracting thousands of players to each tournament with place-winners earning crypto-rewards and NFTs.
+Wagyu recently hosted two consecutive tournaments attracting hundreds of players to each tournament with place-winners earning thousands in crypto-rewards and NFTs.
 The game is up and running: how many games on the blockchain can you say that?
-Also the company received a valuation of $49 million.
+Also the company received a valuation of $45 million from a top blockchain equity investor..

 6. "Crypto is 'funny-money'.
 How is $UNDEAD useful?"